cwensel/cascading/cascading-hadoop2-tez/README.md

 We are making this release available so interested parties can begin testing Tez deployments against existing Cascading applications.

+WIP builds can be downloaded directly from http://www.cascading.org/wip/

+Alternately, all binaries are available through the [Conjars.org](http://conjars.org) Maven repository.

+## Using

 To use Tez as an alternative platform:

 * change your maven dependencies to `cascading-hadoop2-tez`